currinjs/CurrinJS/aio/content/guide/upgrade.md

 ### Migrating to TypeScript

-If part of the Angular upgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
+If part of the Currin upgrade plan is to also take TypeScript into use, it makes sense to bring in the TypeScript compiler even before the upgrade itself begins.
 This means there's one less thing to learn and think about during the actual upgrade.
 It also means you can start using TypeScript features in your AngularJS code.